 The pandemic has reversed many of the development gains and made our task of achieving the SDGs by 2030 even more difficult.
 For the first time in two decades, we are seeing a rise in extreme poverty, informal workers have lost their jobs, school closures and digital divides are jeopardising hard-fought gains in learning, and progress towards gender equality might be pushed back a generation.

 Amina J. Mohammed, Deputy Secretary General, United Nations

 of students in sub-Saharan Africa are without internet

 access at home

-sub-Saharan Africa lack access to
+of students in sub-Saharan Africa lack access to household computers

 Democratic restrictions have added further strain to participatory and civic spaces.
 29 African countries applied major violations to media freedoms in the first half of 2021, while 44 countries restricted at least one democratic practice as part of their COVID-19 response in 2020.